kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-# The shared_cc Transport Parameter
+# The address_bound_token Transport Parameter

-An endpoint sends the `shared_cc` transport parameter (0xTBD) to indicate the peer that the sender is capable of processing the frames introduced by this specification.
+A server sends the `address_bound_token` transport parameter (0xTBD) to indicate the client that the token it would send using the NEW_TOKEN frame can be used for future connections established against the same server name, or for those sharing the same server IP address and port.

+Only the server sends the `address_bound_token` transport parameter.
 The transport parameter does not carry a value; the length of the value MUST be set to zero.
-A receiver MUST terminate the connection with a PROTOCOL_VIOLATION error when it receives the `shared_cc` transport parameter with a non-empty value.
+An endpoint that receives the transport parameter not conforming to these requirements MUST terminate the connection with a PROTOCOL_VIOLATION error.

-# The NEW_UNBOUND_TOKEN frame

-A server sends a NEW_UNBOUND_TOKEN frame (type=0xTBD) to provide the client with a token to be used for a future connection.
+# Sharing the Congestion Controller

+When multiple QUIC connections are associated to a single congestion controller, how the send window is distributed between the connections is up to the sender's discretion.

+However, acknowledgements MUST be sent out no later than as when the congestion controller is not consolidated.
+The loss recovery logic SHOULD operate independently for each connection, while forwarding receipts of acknowledgements and loss signals to the consolidated congestion controller.

+# Security Considerations

+## Reflection Attack

+An attacker can create a connection to obtain an address-bound token, warm up the connection, then initiate a new connection by using the token with a spoofed client address or port number.
+If the server skips address validation and retains the congestion window as-is, the spoofed address might receive a fair amount of packet.

+The impact of the attack is equivalent to the spoofed NAT rebinding attack.
+A server SHOULD NOT skip path validation if the source IP address of an initiating connection is different from the address for which the address-bound token was issued.

+## Plaintext Tokens

+A server MUST NOT issue an unbound token that includes the name of the original server or the identifier of the congestion controller in cleartext, because if visible on the wire, observers can use that information to correlate the ongoing connection establishment and the properties of the connection that previously existed.

+# IANA Considerations

+TBD

+--- back

+# Design Variations

+## Using Alt-Svc Name as a Key

+An alternative approach to using the server's address tuple as the scope of the token is to use the `host` value of the Alt-Svc [RFC7838] header field as the scope.

+In such an approach, a server would send the host value for all the origins it hosts.
+Then, a client using the value of the host as the key would be able to send a token received by any of the connections that went to the server on any of the future connections that goes to the server.

-The format of the NEW_UNBOUND_TOKEN is equivalent to that of the NEW_TOKEN frame.
+The downside of the approach is that the design is specific to HTTP [RFC7230].

-The only difference between a token carried by the NEW_TOKEN frame and the one carried by the NEW_UNBOUND_TOKEN is the scope of the token.
-The scope of the token carried by the NEW_UNBOUND_TOKEN frame is the original server address tuple of the connection even when the server offers a server's preferred address.

-# The PRIORITY frame
+## Cross-connection Prioritization

+A natural extension to the proposed scheme would be to define a way of prioritizing the connections, so that some connections can be given higher precedence than others.
+As an example, it would be sensible to prioritize a connection carrying realtime video stream above a connection that is transferring an update image of an operating system.

+A simple way of priortizing between the connections would be to associate a priority value to every connection that would be respected by the sender when it distributes the bandwidth among the connections.

-The PRIORITY frame (type=0xTBD) indicates the precedence of the connection within the connections associated to the same consolidated congestion controller.
+The PRIORITY frame (type=0xTBD) indicates the priority.

-The PRIORITY frame is as follows:

 ~~~
  0